CADLabs/ethereum-economic-model/README.md

 ### Experiment Workflow

-1. Choose or create a new experiment template in the [experiments/templates/](experiments/templates/) directory
+1. Select a base experiment template from the [experiments/templates/](experiments/templates/) directory to start from.
+The template [example_analysis](experiments/templates/example_analysis) gives an example of extending the default experiment to override default State Variables and System Parameters.
-2. Copy the template experiment from [experiments/template.py](experiments/templates/__init__.py) into the directory
-3. Customize the default experiment using the template
-4. Create a new Jupyter experiment notebook using the [notebooks/template.ipynb](experiments/notebooks/template.ipynb) experiment notebook template
+2. Create a new notebook in [experiments/notebooks/](experiments/notebooks/), using the [template.ipynb](experiments/notebooks/template.ipynb) notebook as a guide, and import the experiment template.
+3. Customize the experiment template for your specific analysis.
-5. Execute your experiment, post-process and analyze the results, and create Plotly charts!
+4. Execute your experiment, post-process and analyze the results, and create Plotly charts!

 ## Development